NVIDIA GeForce GTS 160M vs NVIDIA GeForce GTS 150M

 Compared with Desktop graphics cards, the performance of the 160M is most similar to the GeForce 8800 GT, although the latter is still slightly faster due to its higher memory clock speeds.

-NVIDIA GeForce GTS 150M► remove
+NVIDIA GeForce GTS 150M► remove from comparison

 The NVIDIA GeForce GTS 150M is a performance graphics card for laptops (released in 2009) and based on the old G94b core (produced in 55nm).
 Technically it is a slower clocked GeForce GTS 160M.
 As far as we know, Nvidia could not achieve a design win for the GTS150M and therefore no laptops and benchmarks with this graphics card can be found.